nosoop/moombox/README.md

 ### via Docker / Podman

 moombox is also available as a containerized application that can be run via Docker or Podman.
+This method isn't as extensively tested, so please let me know whether or not you have problems configuring moombox this way.

 The current iteration of the container uses `ffmpeg` as it's available in Debian Bookworm.